 Evidence-based, person-centered treatment for drug dependence and alcoholism is core to recovery.
 Without it, recovery can’t truly take hold.
 But treatment at Gateway Foundation doesn’t end with graduation.
 In fact, it’s only the beginning for our addiction recovery alumni community.

-Gateway Foundation doesn’t just save lives—it offers the opportunity for lifelong success, providing alumni with ongoing access to the support structures developed during treatment and building on the strong foundation created within recovery.
+Gateway Foundation doesn’t just save lives—it offers the opportunity for lifelong success, providing patients with ongoing access to the support structures developed during treatment and building on the strong foundation created within recovery through alumni support.

 Recovery is a lifelong process that requires continued focus, support and commitment.
-Our alumni benefit from ongoing alumni support, social activities and educational programming to help empower and support recovery, for life.
+Our clients benefit from ongoing addiction recovery alumni support, social activities and educational programming to help empower and support recovery, for life.

 Each Gateway Foundation graduate, and every member of their family, is encouraged to take advantage of our ongoing support programs—available at every Gateway Foundation treatment center—to cultivate the relationships that will last a lifetime.